 Contents and Form

-Copies: Prepare and submit two, single-sided, complete copies.
+Copies: Prepare and submit two single-sided, complete copies.
 Both copies should be on acid-free, acid-neutral (pH 7.0 – 8.5), or “buffered” paper (Xerox XXV, Howard Permalife, Hammermill Bond or Crane's thesis paper are suggested by Archives, but any kind of acid-free or acid-neutral paper will do; watermarked paper is fine).
 Clear Xerox copies on acid-free paper are acceptable.
 Both copies should be presented in a black spring-back binder.
 Students should allow ample time for possible problems with computers.
-Theses whose grades average Magna or higher will be placed in the University Archives; at least one copy will be returned to the author.
-Students in joint concentrations should submit two copies to History & Literature and one copy to the other concentration, all on or before History & Literature due date.
-You should also give a copy to your tutor.
+Joint concentrators should be in touch with the Director of Studies about submitting copies of their thesis to both History & Literature and the other concentration.
+You should also email a PDF of the thesis to your adviser.

 Acknowledgments: Please do not include acknowledgments in your final copy of the thesis.
 If you wish, you can add acknowledgments after your thesis has been read.
-Outside readers prefer not to know who directed your thesis, lest they be somehow swayed by that knowledge.
+Readers prefer not to know who directed your thesis, lest they be somehow swayed by that knowledge.

 Format: Pages should be 8 1/2" x 11".
 Margins should be generous (we suggest 1 1/2" on the left, 1" on the right), and pages should be numbered.
 Do not right-justify.
 The lines of type must be double-spaced, except for quotations of five lines or more, which should be indented and single-spaced.

-Style: The following notes cover only the most basic considerations.
-For further information, consult the University of Chicago's A Manual of Style or the Modern Language Association's Style Manual.
+Style: If you have questions beyond those covered on this page, consult the University of Chicago's A Manual of Style or the Modern Language Association's Style Manual.
 Kate L. Turabian's A Manual for Writers is a good, inexpensive, brief guide to Chicago style.
-Worth owning is H.W. and F.G.
-Fowler, Modern English Usage (2nd edition, Oxford, 1965).
 The Expository Writing Program guide, Writing with Sources, is very useful.

 Quotations: Quotations of four lines or fewer, surrounded by quotation marks, may be incorporated into the body of the text.
 Longer extracts should be indented and single-spaced; they should not be included in quotation marks.
 Each full quotation should be accompanied by a reference.
-In general, it is advisable that the direct quotations in the text be in the language in which they were originally written, but translations of all such materials should be provided in foot- or end-notes, either from a published translation, or by the author of the thesis.
 Follow the general practice in the best periodicals in your field, and be consistent.
-Foreign words which are not quotations should be underlined or italicized.
+Foreign words that are not quotations should be underlined or italicized.

-Notes: You may use either footnotes (at bottom of page), endnotes (at end of the thesis) or the MLA style parenthetical notes.
-However, for a History and Literature thesis, Chicago style is generally better.
+Notes: You may use either footnotes (at bottom of page), endnotes (at end of the thesis) or MLA style parenthetical notes.
+However, for a History & Literature thesis, Chicago style is generally better.
 Footnote or endnotes are properly used:

 - To state precisely the source or other authority for a statement in the text, or to acknowledge indebtedness for insights or arguments taken from other writers.
 Quotations should be given when necessary.